Bid Bonds: What are they?

 What is the role of a “bidder”?

 Bidders do what they do: Bid.
 They are an indispensable element of an operational project in any market.
 By demonstrating the amount they are willing to pay, bidders indicate to the market whether demand is increasing or decreasing.
 High demand may prompt more project owners to enter the market, although it can be a very competitive one, especially in the construction industry.

 Under the Miller Act, most states require contractors working on government construction projects to post a surety bond.

 The contractor will get a bond bid form to advise the surety company of the actual date of the bid.
-An estimated contract price will be indicated on the bid bond form, which is one of the key focus of the surety underwriters in making a decision.
+An estimated contract price will be indicated on the bid surety bond form, which is one of the key focuses of the surety underwriters in making a decision.

-Bid bonds are the initial steps in a series of developments that eventually will result in being granted a performance bond.
+Bid Surety Bonds are the initial steps in a series of developments that eventually will result in being granted a performance bond.